mido/mido/README.rst

      for portmidi.Input()?)
 Perhaps make it an option so you can choose the one you prefer, and any data will be converted to that format.

-   - attach some kind of time value to messages returned from Input.recv()?
-(Or should the user pass a time function?)

-   - write docs

-   - document the implementation of messages in msg.py.
-     (the prototyping object model, how attributes are made read only etc.)
-     This should be in docs/, not in in the msg.py.

-   - write a short introduction on the MIDI protocol, using this library for examples

 Author: Ole Martin Bjørndalen - ombdalen@gmail.com - http://nerdly.info/ole/